 Three-time U.S. Disc Golf Champion undergoing physical therapy, still playing

-June 6, 2017 by Steve Hill in Livewire with 0 comments
+June 6, 2017 by Steve Hill in Livewire, News with 0 comments

 Three-time United States Disc Golf Champion Will Schusterick has been undergoing treatment for a shoulder impingement, he revealed in a Facebook post last night.
 The injury has ailed him for two years, he said, and has impacted his putting mechanics.